-When Dan and Jael Rattigan met at a wedding in 2003, nothing expected was to occur again.
-After a trip together to Costa Rica, the pair knew life in the Midwest just wouldn’t do.
+When Dan and Jael Rattigan met at a wedding in 2003, the course of each of their lives changed.
+After a trip together to Costa Rica, Jael and Dan realized that life in the Midwest just wouldn’t do.
 So they dropped out of graduate school, packed their lives into a 40-foot vegetable oil-powered school bus (converted by Dan), and drove south to Costa Rica.
 There, they bought an abandoned cacao plantation and started on a very chocolatey journey.

 So Bread and Chocolate was sold to Tom Franklin, one of their cooks, originally from Baltimore.
 Dan and Jael hopped back in their bus to continue their journey as self-ordained chocolate missionaries.

-In 2012, Dan and Jael’s dream of becoming a bean-to-bar chocolate maker was realized, when they opened French Broad Chocolate Factory & Tasting Room.
-Intent on nurturing connections to the source of their food, French Broad Chocolates imports cacao from our trusted farmers, and transforms it into fine chocolate, which we continue to this day.
+In 2012, Dan and Jael’s dream of becoming bean-to-bar chocolate makers was realized, and they opened French Broad Chocolate Factory & Tasting Room.
+Intent on nurturing connections to the source, French Broad Chocolates began sourcing cacao from trusted farmers and transforming it into fine chocolate, which we continue to this day.
 The flavors of cacao, paired with ingredients thoughtfully selected for their integrity, provide inspiration for a compendium of confections and desserts, which are humbly served to our patrons in Asheville and beyond.

-And the bean-to-bar mission doesn’t stop there.
+There's more!
 Remember that abandoned cacao farm in Costa Rica?
-Well, Dan and Jael still own it, and in a painstakingly slow way that only a cacao farmer would understand, the farm inches closer to productivity.
+Dan and Jael still own it, and in a painstakingly slow way that only a cacao farmer would understand, the farm inches closer to productivity.
 They have stayed actively involved, traveling annually to get their hands dirty and working diligently to rehabilitate it back into productivity.